plan4planet/plan4planet.github.io/README.md

 1. climate-inspired planning research,
 2. climate applications of planning methods, and
 3. identifying planning/decision-making challenges within climate domains.

-We invite both short and long papers across various levels of maturity, including extended abstracts that highlight more speculative or prospective work, short papers highlighting case studies or works in progress, and full papers that highlight more mature solutions.
+We invite both short and long papers at various levels of maturity, including extended abstracts that highlight more speculative or prospective work, short papers that highlight case studies or works in progress, and full papers that present more mature solutions.
 We also welcome submissions that identify aspirational future directions or opportunities for climate-motivated AI planning.

 We specifically invite submissions from participants in climate domains, highlighting challenges that represent novel opportunities for collaboration with the planning research community.
 In particular, we welcome extended abstracts and short papers that highlight interesting planning or decision-making challenges or case studies from climate domains, and do not require these challenges or case studies to be formalized as decision or planning problems.
 We invite participation from across climate domains, including   from climate scientists, environmental economists, policy researchers, and practitioners working on a variety of topics, including carbon pricing and market mechanisms, international climate policy coordination, national climate strategy development, adaptation investment planning, energy transition pathways, climate risk assessment, and environmental justice.
 We welcome submissions highlighting challenges faced by, and work done with, communities across geopolitical and social contexts, especially those most impacted by climate change, including indigenous communities and those in the global south.